atulsinha007/uber/Readme.md

 1. Change directory to the root of the project, i.e, `~/.../uber`.
 2. Run: `make docker-build`.
 This command starts the services in docker-compose.
 3. Run `make migrate_up`.
 This command applies the migrations.
-4. Using the API collection present in `resources/uber.postman_collection.json` to verify the APIs.
+4. Use the API collection present in `resources/uber.postman_collection.json` to verify the APIs.
 This json file can be directly imported in the postman app.

 How to run tests: